Pandas is a popular Python-based data analysis toolkit that can be imported using

 import pandas as pd”

 It presents a diverse range of utilities from parsing multiple file-formats to converting an entire data table into a NumPy matrix array.
 This property makes pandas a trusted ally in data science and machine learning.

 Pandas can help with the creation of multiple types of data analysis graphs.
 One such example is the

-The following code shows how a density plot can be added to Python.
-You can change different parameters and look at how the output varies.
+The following code shows how a pie plot can be added in Python.
+You can change the parameters to see how the output varies.

 View all Courses